-Nothing says Denmark quite like this city.
-The nation's third largest city is nothing short of a fairytale town.
+Denmark's third largest city is something of a fairytale town.
 The birthplace of Hans Christian Andersen has preserved all its charm and character.
-With landmarks and attractions related to the most famous Dane ever as well as cozy cafés, half-timbered houses and manicured parks all around town, Odense holds many delights to the visitor's eye.
+With landmarks and attractions related to the most famous Dane ever, as well as cozy cafés, half-timbered houses and manicured parks all around town, Odense holds many delights to the visitor’s eye.

 10. Louisiana Museum

 This museum of modern art has been called by many the most beautiful museum in the world.
 Its modern architecture is bound together with the surrounding nature in the most graceful way and its sculpture park right on the shore gives visitors the opportunity to experience art out in the open while breathing in the sea air.
 The perfect fusion of art and nature is what makes this place so charming.

 A previous version of this article was originally published on October 14th, 2016.